trustbridge/intergov/DEVELOPMENT.rst

  * Please do open tickets for discussion, help requests, etc.
  * We have adopted the code of conduct published at https://www.contributor-covenant.org/

-TODO: create readethedocs site and point to it.
+TODO: create readthedocs site and point to it.

 Quickstart